umrbek1032/eva/README.md

 ## No one can use your telegram bot without your telegram account.
 ## Features

-- ⚙️ See Specifications  of computer
+- ⚙️ See Specifications  of the computer
-- 🌎 See IP Address of computer
+- 🌎 See the IP Address of the computer
 - 📷 Take a Photo
 - 🎤 Record Audio
-- 👀 Take Screenshot
+- 👀 Take a Screenshot
 - 📱 List of Running Apps
 - 📱 Close App or process
 - - Be careful to kill app or process .
 It may cause your system crash.